 Movement Affects Spinal Structure.

 Studies have shown that abnormal movement patterns greatly contribute to scoliosis and in time worsen posture which if uncorrected cause structural changes which further affect movement patterns.
-This knock-on, vicious circle effect commonly seen in scoliosis needs to be stopped and corrected to prevent future problems and pain
+This knock-on, vicious circle effect commonly seen in scoliosis needs to be corrected to prevent future problems and pain.

-Poor posture multiplies scoliosis.
-Turned-out feet with almost all your weight on your heels, weak abdominal core muscles with swayback, rounded middle-back, drooped and contracted pectoral, intercostal and diaphragm muscles in your chest, and forward poking chin more than double the scoliosis three-dimensional "corkscrew" curvature you experience and the pain you suffer.
-These abnormal muscle patterns are self-reinforcing and worsen your scoliosis over months and years where your muscles, fascia and connective tissues contract laterally with joint rotation to adapt to and hold the curvatures of the spine.
+Poor posture, from our observations, increases scoliosis.
+Turned-out feet with almost all your weight on your heels, weak abdominal core muscles with swayback, rounded middle-back, drooped and contracted pectoral, intercostal and diaphragm muscles in your chest and upper abdomen, and forward poking chin more than double the scoliosis three-dimensional "corkscrew" curvature you experience and the pain you suffer.
+These abnormal muscle patterns are self-reinforcing and worsen your scoliosis over months and years where your muscles, fascia and connective tissues shorten and contract laterally with joint rotation to adapt to and hold fast the curvatures of the spine.

-To be overweight, with looser ligaments and little muscle, hours of slumped lounging and sitting every day, inactivity and appalling posture must be addressed by specific and graduated exercises in conjunction with expert scoliosis manipulation and physiotherapy.
+To be overweight, with looser ligaments and little muscle, hours of slumped sofa-lounging and sitting every day, inactivity and poor posture must be addressed by specific and graduated exercises in conjunction with expert scoliosis manipulation and physiotherapy.

 Book your posture rehabilitation

-Book your Initial Consultation appointment to see London posture guru Dr Michael Durtnall for expert examination, latest super high definition and ultra-low-dose x-rays or ultrasound for your neuromusculoskeletal and postural diagnosis.
-Michael works closely with his experienced team of scoliosis hands-on specialist master physiotherapists to retrain the brain's postural settings using frequent repetition of precise postural-exercises to correct and finely rebalance muscles involved in scoliosis and by mobilising all the joints, muscles, ligaments and fascia affected by scoliosis or poor posture.
+Book your Initial Consultation appointment to see posture expert Dr Michael Durtnall for examination for your neuromusculoskeletal and postural diagnosis.
+Michael works closely with his experienced team of specialist master physiotherapists to retrain the brain's postural settings, using frequent repetition of precise postural-exercises to correct and rebalance muscles involved in scoliosis by mobilising all the joints, muscles, ligaments and fascia affected by scoliosis or poor posture.

 Choose your treatment appointments from early mornings to late evenings and Saturday mornings at our Back and Neck pain, Scoliosis Treatment and Posture Rehabilitation Clinics EC2, W1 and W8.